Allegany State Park: Beaches

 There are two small bathing beaches in the park: one at Red House Lake and another at Quaker Lake at the end of Quaker Lake Road, past the entrance to Cain Hollow Campground.
 The swimming areas are staffed by lifeguards, and only open to swimmers from 11am-7pm while lifeguards are present.
 Both beaches have a Diving Platform, also staffed by lifeguards with 12 ft deep water.
 There are very strict rules in the beach waters, no flotation devices are allowed unless Coastguard Approved.
 Air mattresses, Tubes, and even Kiddie Water-wings are prohibited.
 The beaches are often closed due to thunderstorms or other possibly dangerous situations.
 Both beaches have bathrooms near the parking lot; the 1960s-vintage restrooms near Quaker Lake were torn down after summer 2015, with a newly constructed pavilion to open in 2016.
 A snack bar is also present at both Red House Lake and Quaker Lake.

 Maps

 A new Allegany State Park map & brochure was produced in 2010 by Allegany State Park and Cattaraugus County.
 With Allegany State Park personnel, the Cattaraugus County Department of Real Property created a new map and the Department of Economic Development, Planning and Tourism worked on a new brochure.

 ASP Routing System

 There are three routes connecting through the State Park.
 In the Red House and Quaker Run Areas, the speed limit is 25 MPH (40 km/h), while the limit is 35 MPH (55 km/h) in forested parts.

+Climate

+According to the Köppen Climate Classification system, Allegany State Park has a warm-summer humid continental climate, abbreviated "Dfb" on climate maps.
+The hottest temperature recorded in Allegany State Park was 101 F on July 9, 1936, while the coldest temperature recorded was -35 F on February 9, 1934.